The Britannia Morris

 What is Morris Dancing?

 Morris dancing is a type of English folk dancing originating in the 14th century.
-It is most typically danced in sets of six or eight people with props such as sticks or hankies to give flourish to the dance.
+It is most typically danced in sets of six or eight people with props such as sticks, hankies bells and flowery hats to give flourish to the dance.
 There are a number of styles of Morris, with the most well-known being the Cotswold, Border, or North-West styles.
 For more information on Morris dancing check out the wikipedia page.

 The dancers of the side are supported, in no small part, by our wonderful musicians.
 We always have and always will dance to live music.